-2.1 What rights and powers do shareholders have in the operation and management of the corporate entity/ entities?
+2.1 What rights and powers do shareholders have in the strategic direction, operation or management of the corporate entity/entities in which they are invested?

 Shareholders exercise their power of decision-making at the general meeting.
 Besides that, being a shareholder does not entail additional rights to make decisions regarding the company or to act on behalf of the company.
-The rights of the shareholders are protected through the general corporate law principles including equal treatment of all shareholders and the fiduciary duties of the board of directors and the management board.
+The rights of the shareholders are protected through the general corporate law principles, including equal treatment of all shareholders and the fiduciary duties of the board of directors and the management board.